zerotohero-dev/o2js.com-v2/_posts/2015-02-10-writing-has-never-been-easier.md

 Curious?

-## Before We Begin…

-In this article, I’ll be describing a **Mac-specific** setup because it’s the environment that I’m currently working on.

-There *might* be Windows and Linux equivalents of the tools that I’ll mention below, and I have not used any of them. — I’m sure you can use a similar workflow to automate your writing process in any of those environments, too.

-Also, please note that **some** of the applications that I will share here are **not** free.
-I don’t have any affiliation with the links I provide here.
-It’s just that I regularly use them and I believe they are totally worth their price tags. — *YMMV*, of course.
+Let’s start with the keyboard first because if you write “a lot”, then you should also invest in a decent keyboard.

 ## **Keyboard** Matters

-> If writing has become a part of your life, then typing on a **great keyboard** and using a **decent text editor** is the least favor you can do to yourself.
+> If writing has become a part of your life, then typing on a **great keyboard** and using a **decent distraction-free editor** is the least favor you can do to yourself.

 <a href="http://www.daskeyboard.com/"><img src="/images/das_keyboard.jpg" title="Das Keyboard" class="centered"></a>